JamesArmer/Class_Signup_Bot/readme.md

-## Azure Function in Python running selenium webdriver using a custom docker image
+## Azure Function in Python running selenium webdriver using a custom docker image to book gym classes

+I got annoyed with having to book gym classes every day at the same time and missing out when I forgot.
+So like any good engineer I automated the process.

+_Implementation is based on the below tutorial_

 The base Azure Function image does not contain the necessary chromium packages to run selenium webdriver.
 This project creates a custom docker image with the required libraries such that it can be run as Azure Function.

 - For more details, see blog https://towardsdatascience.com/how-to-create-a-selenium-web-scraper-in-azure-functions-f156fd074503